 Currently, Pinterest attracts over 450 million monthly users.
-Those are active users, by the way, and every minute, those users produce nearly 10,000 pins.
+Those are active users and every minute, they produce nearly 10,000 pins.
 That’s a big number and 85% of them are on the mobile app.

 Unfortunately, quite a few companies retain a vision of Pinterest as a fun social network utilized by people on the weekends as a bit of a time-waster.
 That is actually quite to the contrary and there is a fair amount of data supporting this.

 The platform’s valuation is placed at more than $11 billion with revenue exceeding $300 million.
 Those are strong numbers for a social network and certainly a reason to take a closer look when it comes to reaching customers to grow your business and build brand awareness.

 Perhaps most importantly, though, Pinterest is a very visual platform, featuring ideas and concepts that tend to be unbranded.
 That alone should interest landscape companies as that visual component is a major part of how they sell.
 Clients are much more likely to buy once they can see the end result of the investment.

 The following 3 reasons will provide insight as to how you can use the visual nature of your work to attract attention as well as clients.